Kangaroo Australia’s Iconic Hopping Marvels

 Photo: Female kangaroo pouch

-Female kangaroos have a pouch on the front of their bodies where they carry their babies.
-This is because young kangaroos are born underdeveloped and need to grow before they can survive outside the pouch.
-After birth, the baby kangaroo crawls up into the pouch, attaches itself to a milk nipple and develops for over four months before it ventures outside.
+Female kangaroos have a built-in nursery—a pouch on the front of their bodies where they carry and nurture their young.
+Baby kangaroos, called joeys, are born extremely underdeveloped and must crawl into the pouch immediately after birth to survive.
+Inside, they attach to a milk nipple and continue developing for over four months before venturing outside.
 Male kangaroos do not have pouches.

 Grey Kangaroo hopping through the Australian Outback